 Capital assets are recorded at cost at the date of acquisition or valued at the acquisition value at the date of donation in the case of gifts.
-The University's capitalization policy is all items with a unit cost of \$5,000 or more and an estimated useful life of greater than one year.
+The University's capitalization policy is for all items with a unit cost of \$5,000 or more and an estimated useful life of greater than one year.
 Renovations to buildings, infrastructure, and land improvements that significantly increase the value or extend the useful life of the structure are capitalized.
 Routine repairs and maintenance are charged to operating expense in the year in which the expense was incurred.

 Costs incurred during construction of long-lived assets are recorded as construction in progress and are not depreciated until placed in service.
-The University capitalizes interest as a component of capital assets constructed for its own use.
-There was no capitalized interest in 2021.

-Depreciation is computed using the straight-line method over the estimated useful lives of the assets, generally 40 years for buildings, 25 years for infrastructure and land improvements, and 7 years for library materials and equipment, or the duration of the lease term for capital leases.
+Depreciation is computed using the straight-line method over the estimated useful lives of the assets, generally 40 years for buildings, 25 years for infrastructure and land improvements, and 7 years for library materials and equipment.